 Study plan - Outdoor Education and Nordic Friluftsliv

-Outdoor education and Nordic friluftsliv is a 30 ECT course running in the fall semester.
-The course is open for exchange students and is an elective for Norwegian students with at least one year of relevant studies.
-While the course builds on Norwegian outdoor traditions, the comparative perspective is strong.
-The students are to learn about Norwegian outdoor traditions and share outdoor practices and cultures of their home countries.
+Outdoor Education and Nordic Friluftsliv is a 30 ECTS semester program running in the autumn semester.
+The semester program consists of two modules of 15 ECTS and is offered exchange students with at least one year of relevant studies.
+The students will learn about Norwegian outdoor traditions (friluftsliv) and share outdoor practices and cultures of their home countries.
 Through several day- and multiday excursions, the students will learn basic outdoor skills as well as knowledge about the nature environment.
-Through three theoretical and practical modules, the students will specialize in Outdoor leadership, Nature knowledge, and Friluftsliv, culture, and society.
+Through two theoretical and practical modules, the students will specialize in Friluftsliv, Nature and Culture and Outdoor Leadership.

-After completion of the course in Outdoor Education and Nordic Friluftsliv, the candidate will have acquired the following learning outcomes, defined as knowledge, skills and general competence:
+After completion of the semester program Outdoor Education and Nordic Friluftsliv, the candidate will have acquired the following learning outcomes, defined as knowledge, skills and general competence:

 - is able to communicate knowledge of outdoor education and plan and implement selected outdoor activities

 - has knowledge, insight and the ability to critically assess the values and attitudes that characterize Friluftsliv and various forms of outdoor activities